rohitjha/SimpleC2CUDA/README.md

 To run, call:

-$ python convert.py <FILE>.c
+$ python convert.py tests/file.c

-It generates <FILE>_host.hu, <FILE>_host.cu, containing code for the CUDA device.
-Need to generate <FILE>_kernel.cu as well.
+It generates file_kernel.hu, file_kernel.cu, containing code for the CUDA device.
+Need to generate file_host.cu as well.

-You can try out a.c, add.c and dead.c from tests/.
+You can try out a.c, add.c, dead.c and live_out.c from tests/.